 The Company will enter into one or more arrangements with each customer.
-Different arrangements could be made between the different Company business units.
-For example, the Company could have separate arrangements with Customer A for (i) Division A to provide Equipment A and (ii) for Division B to provide Equipment B.
+Different arrangements with the same customer are sometimes made based on the differing needs of a customer.
+For example, the Company could have separate arrangements with Customer A to make Product A for Model X, Product B for Model Y, and Product C for Model Z. Different arrangements could also be made between the different Company business units.
+For example, the Company could have separate arrangements with Customer A for (i) Division A to provide Product A and (ii) for Division B to provide Product B.

-For each separate arrangement with the customer, there are typically one to two documents that cross-reference and comprise all the terms, rights and obligations between the Company and the customer, as follows:
+For each separate arrangement with the customer, there are typically three to four documents that cross-reference and comprise all the terms, rights and obligations between the Company and the customer, as follows:

-- 1. Customer Terms & Conditions Standard terms and conditions that apply to all contracts executed by the customer, e.g., shipping and payment terms.
-This may be included in the Purchase Order or Contract, depending on the customer. - 2.
-Purchase Order or Contract Could include several different forms of documents.
-Provides the general terms related to the specific arrangement with the customer, typically including design specifications and pricing.
-May also include shipping and payment terms.
+- 1. Customer Terms & Conditions Standard terms and conditions that apply to all contracts executed by the customer, e.g., shipping and payment terms - 2.
+Supply Agreement Could be comprised of several different forms of documents.
+Provides the general terms related to the specific arrangement with the customer, e.g., supply all drive trains needed for Customer A's Product A for a specified period of time.